Red Ribbon Army: Mercenary Tao

 Tao Pai Pai, Mercenary Tao or General Tao in English anime dubs, is a hitman hired by the Red Ribbon Army to deal with Goku.
 He is the younger brother of Master Shen, or Crane Hermit (鶴仙人, Tsuru-Sen'nin), the lifelong rival of Master Roshi.
-He wears a custom made pink gi with the kanji for "kill" (殺, satsu) on the front and the English phrase "KILL YOU!" on the back.
+He wears a custom-made pink gi with the kanji for "kill" (殺, satsu) on the front and the English phrase "KILL YOU!" on the back.
 He is first introduced in the series by being hired by the Red Ribbon Army to take out Goku and retrieve the Dragon Balls he possesses.
 He murders General Blue with only his tongue, slew Bora the guardian of Korin Tower with his own spear, and seemingly kills Goku.
-After succeeding in the initial battle and collects most of the Dragon Balls in Goku's possession, he where Goku challenges him again with his newfound power from Korin.
+After succeeding in the initial battle and collecting most of the Dragon Balls in Goku's possession, Goku challenges him again with his newfound power from Korin.
 He gets caught in the explosion of his own grenade and is assumed dead.
 Master Shen later enters his disciples Tien Shinhan and Chiaotzu in the 22nd World Martial Arts Tournament, and attempts to avenge his brother by ordering his disciples to hurt and kill Goku and Master Roshi's other students.
 It is later revealed that Tao survived and was modified into a cyborg using all the money he gained from his previous assassination jobs.
 He enters the 23rd World Martial Arts Tournament with the support of Master Shen, but is easily defeated by his brother's former student Tien Shinhan.
 In the anime Tao makes further appearances in filler episodes of Dragon Ball Z during its fifth season.

 In Japanese, he is voiced by Chikao Ōtsuka in Dragon Ball and Yukimasa Kishino in Dragon Ball Z. In the Ocean dub, he is voiced by Scott McNeil, while in the Funimation dub, he is voiced by Kent Williams, who also voiced Dr. Gero.